mjbrodzik/ipynb_melt_onset/README.md

 conda update -n base -c defaults conda

-As of 4/6/2021, the latest version of conda is 4.10.0.
-As of 7/13/2021, the latest version of conda is 4.10.3.
+As of 8/8/2022, the latest version of conda is 4.13.0.

-2. Get the miniconda shell window by doing:
+2.a.
+Windows: Get the miniconda shell window by doing:

 Windows menu > All Programs > Anaconda Prompt (miniconda3).

+2.b. non-Windows: Open a terminal on your machine.

 3. Set up the list of "channels," which are locations to look online for the packages we will need, and the priority order that